jeffhhk/microbench-scm-test/README.md

 # Library

-The measurement routines reside in a separate repository [microbench-scm](https://github.com/jeffhhk/microbench-scm) , integrated as a git subtree.
+The measurement routines reside in a separate repository [microbench-scm](https://github.com/jeffhhk/microbench-scm) , a [microbenchmarking](https://stackoverflow.com/questions/2842695/what-is-microbenchmarking) implementation, integrated as a git subtree.
 No additional operations besides git clone are required to use the library.

 # Measurement method